Parmesan Herb Baked Mahi Mahi is the perfect fish dish. Tender, flaky fish with a cheesy golden crust. The best baked mahi mahi recipe ever!

 - I typically find beautiful mahi mahi filets for a decent price at Costco.
 I like to get their individually packaged frozen filets.
 But if you don’t have any on hand, you could use cod, tilapia, halibut, or any kind of fish.

 - The only ingredient that you may not have on hand for this is the Italian seasoning mix.
-If you don’t have it available, don’t worry about making a special trip to the store just to get some… we have got you covered.
-We have a homemade version on our Zesty Italian Shredded Chicken recipe.
-It’s so yummy on chicken, fish, burgers, just about anything!
+If you don’t have it available, don’t worry about making a special trip to the store just to get some.
+We have got you covered.
+We have a homemade version on our recipe for Zesty Italian Shredded Chicken.

 - For a top notch Mahi Mahi meal, serve this dish with a simple side salad and some Easy Stovetop Rice Pilaf with Orzo and our Oven Roasted Asparagus.
 Your family will love this!